 LED lights come in three distinct types: standard, chip-on-board (COB), and spread.

-As with other forms of cannabis grow lighting, there are some general LED pros and cons to weigh before making a decision.
+As with other forms of cannabis grow lights, there are some LED lighting pros and cons to weigh before making a decision.
 Here are some of the main things to consider.

 LED Lighting Pros: